The most commonly encountered are:

 - In the Discworld II adventure game, you have to catch an ant colony by luring them with a picnic basket full of food.

-- That includes ice cream, as Ed Sullivan found out when he was holding an ice cream cone for a dancing bear doing his act on The Ed Sullivan Show.
+- Bears love for anything sweet includes ice cream, as Ed Sullivan found out when he was holding an ice cream cone for a dancing bear doing his act on The Ed Sullivan Show.
 When it started melting, Sullivan took a lick and the bear saw that, roared in outrage and charged him for mooching on his ice cream.

 - Most characters in the "Winnie-the-Pooh" stories had one of these foods, as revealed when Tigger first arrived.
 Pooh loves honey, Piglet loves "haycorns", and Eeyore loves thistles.
 Tigger, who claimed to eat anything, decided he didn't like any of these foods.
-Tigger eventually ended up living with Kanga and Roo because his favorite food turned out to be Roo's strengthening medicine- extract of malt.
+Tigger eventually ended up living with Kanga and Roo because his favorite food turned out to be Roo's strengthening medicine-malt extract.

 - Malt extract is what it sounds like — it is made from malt (what you make beer from) and was considered healthy for little kids who are growing.
 BTW, Kanga couldn't help her maternal instincts, so she started having Tigger eat some of Roo's breakfast as HIS strengthening medicine... as if he needs it.

 - Paddington Bear subverts this, his Trademark Favourite Food being marmalade.

 - In The Three Stooges short "Idiot's Deluxe" a bear steals the stooges food as they're camping in the woods, and we get a long shot of the bear licking the honey out of a jar with its extremely long tongue.

 - Beowulf.
 No bears appear, but the hero's name means "bear."
 Or rather it's a kenning for it, because what it literally means is "bee-wolf" — the animal that acts like a wolf toward bees.